aldryn/aldryn-docs/docs/tutorial/web/basic-content-editing.rst

 ================
-Using Draft mode
+Using Edit mode
 ================

+.. |edit| image:: images/edit.png
+   :alt: Edit
+   :width: 50

-You're in *Live mode* - see the |live| button in the toolbar.
-Switch to *Draft mode*, by hitting the button.
+You're looking at the published version of your page.
+Switch to *Edit mode*, by hitting the |edit| button.

-.. |live| image:: images/live.png
-   :alt: Live mode indicator

-Now you're in *Draft mode* |draft|, you're able to change much of the site's content simply by double-clicking on it.
+Now you're in *Edit mode*, you're able to change much of the site's content simply by double-clicking on it.

-.. |draft| image:: images/draft.png
-   :alt: Draft mode indicator

 When you're hovering over editable content, a *Double-click to edit* pop-up will appear alongside your pointer, along with the name of the content type involved.